 Let’s be honest.
 Who likes to wait for a page to open?

 Google’s message has been clear for years: fast-loading sites perform better in search.
 Another reason Google rewards responsive website design is that it is more user-friendly.

 Faster-loading websites (particularly on mobile and smart devices) provide a better user experience and a possible ranking increase for mobile responsive.

-Having your website optimized and user-friendly for desktop and mobile leads to more satisfied users and more sales!
+Having a web design for mobile SEO and user-friendly for desktop and mobile leads to more satisfied users and more sales!